janettetinoco/Linkr/README.md

 # [Linkr](http://linkr-mern.herokuapp.com/)
 ### by Michael Clayton Noble, Alexey Sergeev, Jonathan Diaz,and Janette Tinoco

 Linkr is a professional networking application that allows users to connect in a simplified manner.
-Users are given suggested users to connect with given an option to swipe right if they are interested or swipe left if they are not.
-Users can further their connection once both users show an interest in connecting and it will allow users to see more information about their new connection, such as professional networking sites and portfolios.
+Users are presented with several users in their city that they can choose to connect with or reject.
+The idea is centered around users forming connections based on whether or not they find someones business interests or occupation attractive.
+Users can connect or reject potential associates with a swipe.
+Users can swipe right to form a connection with another user or swipe left if they don't want to form a connection with a user.
+Forming a connection allows both users to view more intimate details about their professional lives like their linkedIn profile link, professional networking sites, or portfolios.
+Skipping or rejecting a user means they will not appear as a potential suggestion in the future.

 Since networking has taken a turn for the digital, Linkr strives to be the intuitive go-to application for meeting new associates.

 Explore our app!
 [Linkr](http://linkr-mern.herokuapp.com/)